Top 10 SCA Exam Tips Every Trainee Should Know

 7. Readdress idea, concern and expectation (ICE)

-A common pitfall among trainees is not returning to the ICE gathered in the first half of the consultation.
+A common pitfall is not returning to the ICE gathered in the first half of the consultation.
 It is not good practice to explore ICE and then not address it.
 In general practice, we don’t merely treat diseases.
-Patients have worries, concerns and a health agenda.
-We ought to consider the psychology of our patient.
+Patients have worries and an agenda.
+We ought to consider the psychology of our patients.
 It’s crucial to address the patient’s ICE.
-You ought to integrate ICE into the discussion when you explain your working diagnosis and formulate a shared treatment plan.
+You ought to integrate ICE into the discussion when explaining your working diagnosis and formulating a shared treatment plan.
 Readdressing the patient’s ICE will allow you to take a patient-centered approach.

-Preparing for the MRCGP SCA can be daunting but with the right preparation, GP registrars can pass this challenging exam with confidence.
+Preparing for the MRCGP SCA is daunting for many IMGs but with the right preparation, success is within reach.

 We understand the anxiety you may have while preparing for your exam.
-After collaborating with trainers, examiners and trainees, Dr Erwin Kwun developed a Blueprint to help you pass SCA and CCT with confidence.
+If you want to pass SCA and CCT with confidence, get the Blueprint that Dr Vijay used for free.

 9. Be genuinely empathetic